Flooring Questions, Answered

 What is the best flooring for Florida homes?

 For most Florida homes, luxury vinyl plank (LVP) and tile are the two strongest choices.
-LVP is 100% waterproof, unaffected by humidity, and holds up well to the temperature difference between air-conditioned interiors and Florida heat.
+LVP has a water-resistant PVC core, handles humidity exceptionally well, and holds up to the temperature difference between air-conditioned interiors and Florida heat.
 Tile stays cool, handles moisture in any form, and lasts indefinitely with proper grout maintenance.

 Hardwood and laminate can work in climate-controlled bedrooms and low-humidity rooms, but both are vulnerable to warping, cupping, or swelling in homes that get warm between cooling cycles — which is most Florida homes in summer.
 Engineered hardwood is more stable than solid hardwood and is a better option if you want real wood in a Florida home.